Xayvay/DrivingHistory/README.md

 Driving History is a java application that can process input data based on a driver and the trips they take.
 Once processed the application will output driver data that contains the miles a driver has driven, and their average speed.
 If multiple driver information is provided.
 Then the application will output each driver with their information from descending order based on miles driven.

+# How To Deploy
+Driving History is wrapped into a .gitbundle
+You deploy this onto your computer by:
+* Downloading the git bundle XavierSheltonDrivingHistory.gitbundle
+* Opening your command prompt (windows) or terminal (mac).
+* Navigating to the location that you want the repo to be located (i.e.: cd Desktop)
+* Run: git clone $somewhere/XavierSheltonDrivingHistory
+(i.e.: git clone Downloads/XavierSheltonDrivingHistory)
+* Navigate to new repo location (i.e.: cd Desktop/XavierSheltonDrivingHistory)

+# How To Run
+FYI: I compiled the project with java jdk-12.0.2

+When running the appliction with an intellij built project.
+You would want to navigate to the Main class within the production folder.
+From terminal or command prompt you want to:

+- Navigate to the project director if you're not already there (i.e.:cd $somewhere/XavierSheltonDrivingHistory)
+- Navigate into Driving History Project Folder (i.e.: cd out/production/DrivingHistory)

+ From here you can run in the terminal or command prompt:

+* java Main (This will run the application without arguments, You will be able to insert a text file or correct driver data)
+* java Main $somefilelocation/somefile.txt (This will run the applcation with an input file i.e.: java Main exampleInput.txt)

 # Problem Statement

 Let's write some code to track driving history for people.